Geothermal Water

 Most Victorian spas claimed that the natural minerals in the hot steamy geothermal water would leave you with a refreshed and energized feeling which you would not get at any other regular spa.
 These naturally heated geothermal waters, baths, pools and spas regularly exposed bathers to water temperatures well in excess of 100 degrees F.

 Today, the “Blue Lagoon” in Iceland is one of the most popular geothermal water spa’s around the world and an exciting place to swim all year round.
-This geothermal spa is like one huge natural outdoor swimming pool holding up to five million liters of pure geothermal seawater with temperatures ranging from between 95 to 98 degrees F. As well as being hot, the volcanically heated seawater is rich in natural minerals, including sulphur and silica and has helped many people with all kinds of skin conditions.
+This geothermal spa is like one huge natural outdoor swimming pool holding up to five million litres of pure geothermal seawater with temperatures ranging from between 95 to 98 degrees F. As well as being hot, the volcanically heated seawater is rich in natural minerals, including sulphur and silica and has helped many people with all kinds of skin conditions.

 Mostly, when we think about geothermal energy we tend to think of geothermal heat pump technology and ground source pumps with their long coils of pipes buried deep within the Earth.
 But geothermal energy has many other advantages and even more uses than you might imagine especially for any processes were thermal heat or hot water is required.
 For example, geothermal water is being used in fish farms to spur the growth of aquatic animals ranging from shellfish, prawns, various amphibians, catfish and trout.